Mobile Push Notifications

 If you use TalkJS inside of a mobile app, you might want to use push notifications.

-For React Native users, we have a guide showing how to setup push notifications in your app when using our React Native SDK.
+The React Native guide shows you how to set up push notifications in your app when using the React Native SDK.

-For Flutter users, we have a guide showing how to setup push notifications in your app when using our Flutter SDK.
+The Flutter guide shows you how to set up push notifications in your app when using the Flutter SDK.

 To use push notifications with TalkJS, you need to do three things:

-1. Add your Apple & Google credentials in the TalkJS Dashboard
+1. Add your Apple and Google credentials on the Settings page in your TalkJS dashboard

 2. Add some code to your app that registers your user's device for push notifications.
 This is documented below.

 In the JavaScript SDK, TalkJS sessions have a function called setPushRegistration which you should call to give TalkJS permission to send push notifications to this user.
 You first obtain the user's device token or registration token.
-How this is done depends on the language and platform you use for developing your app.
-Then, you make the following call to our JS SDK:
+How this you do this depends on the language and platform you use for developing your app.
+Then, you make the following call to the JS SDK:

 or

-The function returns a JavaScript Promise object which resolves once the data was sent successfully to our server.
+The function returns a JavaScript Promise object which resolves once the data was sent successfully to the TalkJS server.
 The same Promise object is rejected in case of any errors.

-That's it!
-From this point onwards, any message sent to this user on TalkJS ought to trigger a push notification.
+That's it.
+Any message sent to this user on TalkJS now triggers a push notification.